-Mr. Michael Munro has been a friend to the children of Maryville for almost two decades.
-Mr. Munro, a long-time colleague of Juan Espejo, Director of the Maryville Golf Program, owns the White Pines Golf Dome in Bensenville.
-He welcomes our children at his facility to receive golf instruction during the winter months.
-For the last two years, Mr. Munro has co-chaired the Greg Marrero Golf Outing in Naperville which benefits Maryville’s Golf Program.
-Previously, he was a multinational bank examiner for the Federal Reserve Bank of Chicago from 1980 until 1991.
-This Division was responsible for examining the largest banks and bank holding companies in the Midwest.
+Mr. Michael Munro has been a friend to the children of Maryville for over two decades.
+Mr. Munro, a longtime colleague of Juan Espejo, director of the Maryville Golf Program, owned the White Pines Golf Dome in Bensenville for 23 years until he sold it two years ago.
+He welcomed the children at his facility for over two decades.
+On a part-time basis, Mr. Munro is the managing partner of Green Street Grille, a new Bensenville restaurant and is associate publisher of the Chicagoland Golf newspaper.
+Previously, he was a multinational bank examiner for the Federal Reserve Bank of Chicago.

 Agnes L. Piszczek, Director